-The Chief Executive Officer, (Moira Marder), is the Accounting Officer for the Trust and appointed by the Board.
+The Chief Executive Officer, Moira Marder, is the Accounting Officer of the Trust and appointed by the Board.
 Executive leadership is undertaken through the Executive Directors, Education and Business Directors ensuring adequate capacity and a healthy balance.

-Each school also has a separate Senior Leadership Team, responsible for the strategic and operational decision making at school level, with responsibility for implementing the school's annual improvement plan, organising teaching and learning, facilities, and student support framework.
-The Directors meet as:
+Each school also has a separate Senior Leadership Team, responsible for the strategic and operational decision making at school level, with responsibility for implementing the individual school's annual improvement plan, organising teaching and learning, facilities, and student support framework.

+The SLT meets as: